-Financial Operations And Reserves: County Expecting GAAP Basis Reserves to be Relatively Unchanged in 2015 from Current Low Levels
+Financial Operations And Reserves: County Expecting GAAP Basis Reserves to Remain Relatively Narrow in 2015

 Nassau County has been challenged to maintain structurally balanced operations, in part due to its significant dependence on economically sensitive sales tax revenues.
-The county has historically issued debt to fund employee termination payments, which it does not budget to do in 2016, as well as refunds from tax appeals, a practice which will continue until 2018, although management will meet some of the costs with operating funds.
-The county is also heavily reliant on cash flow borrowing; it has reduced its reliance on such borrowing by over 20% from 2012 through 2015, and 2016 is expected to remain flat at approximately \$380 million.
+The county has historically issued debt to fund employee termination payments, which it did not budget to do in 2016, as well as refunds from tax appeals, a practice which will continue until 2018, although management will meet some of the costs with operating funds.
+The county is also heavily reliant on cash flow borrowing; it has reduced its reliance on such borrowing by over 20% from 2012 through 2015, and in 2016, expects borrowing to remain flat at approximately \$380 million.
 The county ended fiscal 2014 with available operating reserves of \$77.6 million, or 2.8% of revenues, on a GAAP basis.
 This is up slightly from \$54.7 million, or 2% of revenues, in 2013.
-Sales tax revenues, which dropped 4.2% in 2014, are projected to grow about 1.4% in 2015.
-The county anticipates ending fiscal 2015 with GAAP basis reserves largely unchanged from 2014.
+Sales tax revenues, which dropped 4.2% in fiscal 2014, were projected to grow about 1.4% in fiscal 2015.
+The county anticipates ending fiscal 2015 with GAAP basis general fund reserves up by \$56 million, which will bring total general fund balance from 2.9% of revenues to a still narrow 5.5% of revenues.

 The 2016 budget is balanced partly through the use of one-shots, including a transfer of \$17 million from the tobacco residual fund to the general fund and \$5 million of land sales.
 Additionally, the county plans to continue to amortize its pensions in 2016, deferring \$41.3 million.
-Nassau Regional Off-Track Betting plans to open a facility with 1000 Video Lottery Terminals in the summer of 2016, and the county budget includes \$15 million of expected revenues from this facility.
-There have been delays associated with the creation of the facility, including a public backlash over the first choice of location, so it is possible the revenues will not meet expectations.
-The county is anticipating the facility to generate approximately \$25 million annually going forward.
-The county also added additional recurring revenues in the 2016 budget, including increasing the tax map parcel fee and mortgage recording tax, totaling approximately \$46 million.
+Nassau Regional Off-Track Betting originally planned to open a facility with 1000 Video Lottery Terminals (VLT) in the summer of 2016, and the 2016 budget includes \$15 million of expected revenues from this facility.
+Due largely to public complaints about the facility's location, the facility will not be built, and OTB will contract with the operator of the VLT facility at the Aqueduct Racetrack in Queens.
+The county's first quarter 2016 projections compensate for the anticipated VLT revenue through savings elsewhere in the budget.

+The county added additional recurring revenues in the 2016 budget, including increasing the tax map parcel fee and mortgage recording fee, totaling approximately \$46 million.
 The county created a Disputed Assessment Fund, which will be effective in 2017.
 For future commercial tax appeals in the county, an equivalent amount of disputed property taxes will be paid into the fund, and such funds will either be transferred to the appealing taxpayer or the municipality depending on the outcome of the appeal.
-This Fund will eliminate the county's need to borrow to fund commercial tax refunds going forward.
+This fund will eliminate the county's need to borrow to fund commercial tax certiorari refunds going forward.